TIMELINE-Greece's debt crisis

 2011:

-its goal to raise 50 billion euros by 2015 to reduce its debts.
+its goal to raise 50 billion euros by 2015 to reduce debts.

 June 13 - Greece gets the lowest credit rating in the world